 Over the course of the week, I was taught that it is not so much what we eat that is important, rather that what we digest.
 The two being very different things.
 Chewing one of the key ‘skills’ (I use this term loosely) taught to patients, each mouthful a recommended 30 times.
 Try chomping on a teaspoon of soup 30 times… you get the idea.
 All of the food is also cooked.
 Not a raw smoothie, or carrot stick in sight.
 Unusual perhaps to many healthy eaters habitually spending a fiver on a daily green juice, in pursuit of wellness.

 As a lover of sushi, steak and salads, most of which would be eaten as the speed of a baby monkey on a caffeine, the slow eating part was the hardest to grasp.
 Growing up it was an eat fast or not as all situation.
-Being the hippy feral kids we were, my brother and I were never above taking food off each other’s plates, so the slowest lost out.
+Being the hippy feral babies we were, my brother and I were never above taking food off each other’s plates, so the slowest lost out.
+Our mother used to dress us up in cute newborn baby boy clothes while she fed us.
 As I write this I am wondering how I managed the patience to eat soup with a teaspoon, although I do notice now, chowing down on my chicken noodles is taking that much longer and my digestion is tip top, so I am eating my words of skepticism, so to speak.

 Of the more spritely guests, between meals offers little in the way of simulation.
 There are selection of recommended wellness treatments and activities, ranging from nasal therapy to nordic walking.
 The former being akin to having hot pokers put up your nose, the latter being a hybrid activity of walking an skiing, minus the snow and reckless fun.
 Daily abdominal massages with the dapper, boyband looking Dr Sepp Fegerl and Kinesiology, a technique for testing muscles, to measure my bodies reactions to the various foods were a highlight.
 Without exception my illusion of a recreated Jilly Cooper-esque scene were squashed by his detailed analysis of my ideal bowel movements and observations of my gassy intestines.